What is Extended Producer Responsibility (EPR)?

 Streamline EPR compliance with Source Intelligence

 Source Intelligence offers a spectrum of services to help you manage and automate due diligence obligations arising from global EPR compliance reporting requirements, including WEEE, packaging, and batteries.
-We simplify the process by streamlining data collection and report building with the market’s most robust EPR compliance program.
+We simplify the process by streamlining data collation and report building with the market’s most robust EPR compliance program.

 Explore our EPR program to learn more about how we can help you streamline the complexities of EPR compliance.